Kiiczo/spy-party-game/README.md

-# Spy Game Web
+# Spy Game

 ## Description

-A simple browser-based version of the classic party game **Spyfall**.
-Easily create a set of locations and players, then play with friends—no accounts or downloads required.
-Built with [PyScript](https://pyscript.net/) and hosted on GitHub Pages using a template from [Nicholas Tollervey](https://github.com/ntoll).
+Spy Game is a fast, browser-based version of the classic party game **Spyfall**—now with new features!
+Easily create your own set of locations and players, adjust the number of spies, and let each player reveal their role privately.
+Generate location lists using AI, and play with friends in person or online.
+Built with [PyScript](https://pyscript.net/) and hosted easily on GitHub Pages.

 ## Table of Contents